nikola4512/nikola4512/README.md

 - 👋 Hello World!, I’m @nikola4512
 - 👀 I’m interested in AI
-- 🌱 I’m know python and javascript
+- 🌱 I’m know HTML, CSS, JS, PHP, and some Python

 <!---
 nikola4512/nikola4512 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.